The Second-Heaviest Coin of Classical Numismatics: Künker

 8-Daler Plate Money from the Hagander and Widegren Collections

-The example offered by Künker was also discovered in a ship wreck, which was found in the early 20th century at the entrance to the port of Riga.
+The example offered by Künker was also discovered in a shipwreck, which was found in the early 20th century at the entrance to the port of Riga.
 Most of the 8-daler plates it contained are now in museums, but Russian authorities sold very few pieces to private collectors.

 The Künker plate was produced in 1659 under King Charles X Gustav.
 He had originally planned to sell the annual copper yield through a French syndicate.
 To speed up the negotiations, the King ordered in 1655 that no more copper plates be issued.
 However, the deal did not materialize, and the issuance of copper plates continued.
 Charles X Gustav did not want to deprive the treasury of this financial relief.
 After all, he was involved in several wars.
 In the year when our piece was minted, the Swedish army was fighting in Poland in the Little Northern War.

 Plate money of 8 dalers has a weight of 14.6 kilograms – the coinage ordinance of 1649 stipulated a weight of 1.812 kg for every daler.
 The size is remarkable too: 34 x 62.5 cm.
-At the center the face value was added by means of a circular die; in the corners we can see the marks of circular dies with a crown and the year.
+At the center the face value was added by means of a circular die; in the corners, we can see the marks of circular dies with a crown and the year.

 The End of Plate Money